SoftwareHeritage/swhapguide/SWHAP@Paris.md

 | release tag   	  | a tag name if the directory contains a release, empty otherwise  |
 | message 	 | text containing a brief note from the curation team              |

+-->
-Now you are ready to (re-)create the development history of the software, by successively commiting the source code files of each version from the `browsable source` into the `source` folder, updating the commits metadata to reflect historical develoment.
+Now you are ready to (re-)create the development history of the software, by successively commiting the source code files of each version from the `browsable source code` into the `versionned source code` folder, updating the commits metadata to reflect historical develoment.

 <!--First you need to create a branch Source Code, with the
 *source* folder.-->